canonical/sdkcraft/docs/index.rst

 Project and community
 =====================

-Craftcraft is a member of the Canonical family.
+Sdkcraft is a member of the Canonical family.
 It's an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.